- The Group Policy Editor is a useful tool that allows users to seamlessly reconfigure critical settings and certain aspects of the UI.

 After the Group Policy Editor for Windows 11 download is complete, restart the computer and then open the tool.

 How do I open Group Policy Manager in Windows 11?

 - Press Windows + R to open Run, type gpedit.msc, and hit Enter.

 - Then double-click Computer Configuration on the left side of Group Policy Editor.

 - Select a Group Policy Object category from there.

-- Then you can double-click policy settings on the right side of Group Policy Editor to open a window like the one in the screenshot directly below;
+- Then you can double-click policy settings on the right to reconfigure it.

-- Select an Enabled or Disabled radio button to configure the policy setting.
+- Select the Enabled or Disabled radio button to configure the policy setting, and click Apply.

 When you’ve enabled Local Group Policy Editor, you can discover a handy Windows 11 configuration tool.
 Have a good look through its Windows Components, Start Menu, and Taskbar policy settings to see how you can customize the platform with GPE.